abcAssess/abcAssess-legal/User-guide.md

 *[screenshot: add students — onboarding]*

-**A note on what to enter:**
-abcAssess asks for as little information as possible about your students — and that's very much on purpose.
-We take student privacy seriously, and the most effective way to protect data is to not collect it in the first place.
-We use strong encryption on everything that is stored, but our first line of defense is simply not asking for things we don't need.
-The less information that exists, the less there is to worry about.
-Here's what each field is actually for:
+*A note from Danielle: I made a deliberate choice to ask for as little as possible about your students.
+I know how this works — once a field exists, eventually someone fills it in just because it's there.
+So I only built in what's actually useful for assessment.
+A first name.
+Maybe a last initial if you've got two Emmas.
+You can enter birth month and year if you want ages to calculate, but I don't even ask for the day because I really don't need it.
+That's it.
+We encrypt everything we do store, but the simplest way to protect a kid's information is to never collect it in the first place.*

 - **First name** — required.
 Can be a nickname, a number, or any identifier that works for your classroom.
 - **Last initial** — optional but helpful if you have two students with the same first name.